 The 8 de Agosto hydroelectric power plant is a ROR facility designed with an installed capacity of 20 MW generated by two Francis turbines with a design discharge of 18 m3/s and a net head of approximately 130m.
 The associated PPA has been issued for 20 years with a remuneration of \$US 53.90/MWh for a guaranteed yearly production of 140 GWh.
+Based on the terms of each PPA, the Company has the right to file a one-time request to reduce the committed energy by up to 15% to reduce the risk that penalties are applied and, as such, receive the defined PPA prices.
+In January 2023, the Company made the formal application to reduce the committed energy at 8 de Agosto, which was approved by the authority on April 27, 2023.
+The change in committed energy as well as the adjusted PPA price was applied to the RER year starting on May 1, 2023.

 The project consists of intake structures including a desander, headrace conduits with two tunnels providing a combined length of approximately 1.96 km and 2.4 kilometers of GRP piping, surge tank, penstock, surface powerhouse, and tailrace channel.
 The substation is located at a short distance from the powerhouse and receives the interconnection lines from 8 de Agosto and El Carmen and the outgoing 138 kV transmission lines to Tingo Maria substation.